Woodbois

 -

-The company reports that it doesn't use chemicals in any forestry, sawmill or veneer operations, including pesticides and chemical fertilisers.
-The company reports to have used '0' chemicals and pesticides in 2019 and 2020.
+The company reports that it doesn't use chemicals in any forestry, sawmill, or veneer operations, including pesticides and chemical fertilisers.
+The company reports having used '0' chemicals and pesticides from 2019-2022.
 However, this information is not externally verified.

 -